-Services that are covered for you What you must pay when you get these services Services to treat kidney disease (continued) • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease (continued) Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs .
 Routine dialysis is not covered outside of the United States and its territories.
 See Chapter 3, Section 2.2 for rules regarding out-of-area dialysis services.
 Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 For skilled nursing facility stays, you pay per benefit period: You are covered for 100 days per benefit period.
 No prior hospital stay is required.
 You must meet medical necessity \$0 copayment per day for days 1-20. criteria for daily skilled care and must get the care from, or under the supervision of, skilled nursing or therapy staff. \$75 copayment per day for days 21-100.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new Your skilled nursing facility benefits are based upon the date of admission.
-If you are admitted to a skilled periods.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit Your skilled nursing facility benefits are based upon the date of admission.
+If you are admitted to a skilled nursing facility in 2024 periods.